caktus/tequila-common/README.rst

 - ``ssh_dir`` **default:** ``"/home/{{ project_name }}/.ssh"``
 - ``use_newrelic`` **default:** ``false``
 - ``new_relic_license_key`` **required if use_newrelic = true**
+- ``subproject`` **default:** ``false`` - for multiple project deploys, this can be set true for all but one project, so things that only need to be done once on the server can be skipped for all but one project.

 The ``users`` variable is meant to be a list of dicts, where each dict represents a developer.
 There are two required keys for each dict: